-Simo Häyhä, also know as “The White Death” is widely regarded as the most hardcore sniper there ever was, with over 500 kills to his name.
-He helped defend his homeland from the Soviets during World War II.
+Simo Häyhä, also known as “The White Death” is widely regarded as the most skilled and successful sniper there ever was, with over 500 kills to his name.
+He helped defend Finland from the Soviets during World War II.
 Here is his story.

 Later on, Häyhä joined the Finnish Civil Guard, a military organization comparable to the National Guard in the United States.
 During his time with the Civil Guard, he received a great deal of training, which included target shooting.
 Shooting was always an interest for Häyhä, and any spare time he had was spent outdoors shooting at whatever targets he could find.
 His first rifle was a Russian-built Mosin-Nagant bolt action M91, and was later introduced to the better-performing M28/30 and the 9mm Suomi submachine gun.
 Thanks to both his training and natural enjoyment of shooting, Häyhä was eventually able to hit a target 16 times per minute at about 500 feet away, making him an excellent sniper—a skill that would later serve him very well.

 In 1939, the Soviet Union attempted to invade Finland.
 Being a member of the Civil Guard, Häyhä was called into service, serving under the 6th Company of JR 34 on the Kollaa River.
 Commanded by Major General Uiluo Tuompo, the Finns faced both the 9th and 14th Soviet Armies, and at one point were fighting against as many as 12 divisions - about 160,000 soldiers.
 Also at one point in the same area, there only 32 Finns fighting against over 4,000 Soviets!